Spycraft: The Great Game: Development

 Spycraft was developed on a budget in excess of $3 million.
 It was promoted in part by an official website with information and daily updates about the game's development and release schedule, which was highly unusual at the time.
 Parts of the game were coded in HTML to enable it to update elements like news reports and character dossiers in real time via the internet.
 The game's script was written by James Adams, a noted author of non-fiction books on espionage.
 While Spycraft was still in development it was announced that there would be a home conversion for the Sega Saturn to be released in August 1996 but it was never released.
 In mid-1996, Universal Pictures acquired the license to make a film based on Spycraft.
 A DVD-ROM version was also announced at COMDEX 1996, becoming one of the first games to make use of the format.
 GOG.com released an emulated version for modern Windows systems in 2012.

+In a 2024 documentary by Polygon, producer Ken Berris recalled an on-set incident where one of the extras hired for the full-motion video scenes recognized Kalugin–who was talking to Berris at the time–and confronted the former KGB general for the death of their father.